Skip to Content

 • 1 large egg lightly beaten with a whisk

-• 1 tsp kosher salt Adjust amount to your own taste
+• 1 teaspoon kosher salt adjust amount to your own taste

 Instructions

-Shred the cod filets with a knife and mix together with the crab.
-Chop the scallions.
+Shred the white fish filets with a knife or with forks and mix together with the crab.
+If you chop the white fish, chop it finely.
+Set the bowl aside.

-1 lb skinless fish filets, 3 Tbsp scallions, 1 Lb canned crab meat
+1 pound skinless fish filets, 1 pound canned crab meat

-• In a large bowl, whisk together the egg, mayo, sour cream and mustard.
-Add the chopped scallions, the salt and pepper and parsley (if using) and stir all together.
+• In a separate large bowl, whisk together the egg, mayo, sour cream and mustard.
+Add the chopped scallions or chives, the salt and pepper and parsley (if using) and stir all together.
+Can also add chopped cornichon pickles or capers at this point.

-3 Tbsp scallions, 1 large egg, 3/4 Cup thick mayonnaise, 1/4 Cup sour cream, 2 Tablespoons mustard, 1 tsp kosher salt, 2 Tablespoons chopped parsley, 1/2 tsp white pepper
+1 large egg, 3/4 cup thick mayonnaise, 1/4 cup sour cream, 2 tablespoons mustard, 3 tablespoons chopped scallions, 1 teaspoon kosher salt, 1/2 teaspoon white pepper, 2 tablespoons chopped parsley, 1/4 cup cornichon pickles

-• Gather a handful of mixture and lightly form into a patty about 1/2 to 1-inch thick.
-The bowl should make about 12 – 15 patties.
+• Remove from refrigerator and gather a handful of mixture and lightly form into a small ball.
+The bowl should make about 15 – 20 patties.
 The patties will be loosely held together and may seem too moist.
 Just make them a bit smaller if they won’t stay together for you.
-(I make them into a small ball with my hands and then press them down a bit on the baking sheet.

-Bake the fish cakes for 12-15 minutes in the oven.
+• Bake the fish cakes for 12-15 minutes in the preheated oven (400 F preheated).
 Do not turn them.
 They should be a pale light brown on top.

 Remove them from the oven and turn your oven to broil.
-Place the sheet pan back in for about 2 minutes to brown the tops.
+Move your oven rack to the broil position.
+Place the sheet pan back in under the broiler for about 2-3 minutes to brown the tops.
 Watch carefully so as not to burn.

-• Remove from the oven, let them sit for about 5 minutes and then serve with lemon wedges and a dipping sauce. (recipe for dipping sauce is in the Notes section.
+• Remove from the oven, let them sit for a few minutes and then serve with lemon wedges and a dipping sauce.
+(Recipe for dipping sauce is in the Notes section).

-I served it with some asparagus with a soy based dressing on it, but greens of any simple preparation would be a great accompaniment.
+I served it with asparagus but peas or greens would be a great accompaniment.

 Video